Key Breed Facts

 Average weight: Males 2.26 - 9.07 kg, Females 2.26 - 9.07 kg

-Maltipoos are delightful looking little dogs with some being much smaller than others because it depends on which of the parent breeds they throw to.
-Puppies from the same litter can look quite different to each other for this very reason with some boasting tight, curly coats that shed little much like the Poodle, whereas another puppy might have more of the Maltese type coat.
-However, over the years multi-generational Maltipoos have become available which in turn has created a more standardised looking dogs.
+Maltipoos are delightful dogs with some being much smaller than others because it depends on which of the parent breeds they throw to.
+Puppies from the same litter can be quite different looking for this very reason with some boasting tight, curly coats that shed little much like the Poodle, whereas another puppy might have more of the Maltese type coat.
+However, over the years multi-generational Maltipoos have become available which in turn has created more of a standardised look about them.

 Their heads are nicely in proportion with the rest of their bodies.
 They have dark, round eyes and short muzzles nicely finished off with dark noses and dark coloured, tight lips.
 Their ears are set high and wide apart on a dog's head, falling forwards when alert or excited, but hanging down to the side when they are relaxed.
 The Maltipoo has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.